Pet insurance

 - the customer didn’t disclose significant information about the pet's medical history

-Most pet insurance policies don’t cover pre-existing conditions.
+Most policies don’t cover pre-existing conditions.
 If we think your customer knew about the condition when they took out the policy, we might agree that it’s reasonable for you to reject the claim.

 If you’ve rejected a claim because of pre-existing symptoms, we’ll check whether this exclusion was clearly explained in the policy document.
 We’ll decide whether the customer knew about any symptoms that could lead to a condition being claimed for in the future.